Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Methodology

 $\mathrm{MCAB}$ is either permutation-invariant or permutation-equivariant.
-Since it relies on the attention mechanism, if we permute $\mathbf{X}$ but do not permute $\mathbf{S}$, then $\mathrm{MCAB}$ is permutation-invariant (see Property \ref{property:attention_inducing_invariance} for the proof).
-However, if we process $\mathbf{Z}$ by a permutation-invariant function and we permute $\mathbf{S}$ accordingly to the permuted indices, then $\mathrm{MCAB}$ becomes permutation-equivariant (see Property \ref{property:attention_inducing_equivariance} for the proof).
-As a result, we use $\mathrm{MCAB}$ as a permutation-invariant pooling operator in the encoder network, and as a permutation-equivariant unpooling operator in the decoder network.
+Since it relies on the attention mechanism, if we permute $\mathbf{X}$ but do not permute $\mathbf{S}$, then $\mathrm{MCAB}$ is permutation-invariant (see Property \ref{property:attention_inducing_invariance}).
+However, if we process $\mathbf{Z}$ by a permutation-invariant function and we permute $\mathbf{S}$ accordingly to the permuted indices, then $\mathrm{MCAB}$ becomes permutation-equivariant (see Property \ref{property:attention_inducing_equivariance}).
+Resultantly, we use $\mathrm{MCAB}$ as a permutation-invariant pooling operator in the encoder, and as a permutation-equivariant unpooling operator in the decoder.